 - If it is a sunny day, take a look at your garden and a make a note of which areas have sun and which don’t.
 This can help when it comes to planning for plants to provide some winter interest, colour and scent during those months when it is cold and the sun is lower in the sky.

 - Visit your local garden centre and see what plants are looking good in the winter months and if you venture into the less visited corners you might pick up a bargain plant – a bit of risk but with bit of TLC well worth it.

 - If you have Acers, Birches or vines that need pruning do it before Christmas to avoid bleeding.

-- Group container plants together in a sheltered spot to help protect the plants from front damage.
+- Group container plants together in a sheltered spot to help protect the plants from frost damage.